-Notwithstanding the preceding paragraph, however, a portion of the dividends we distribute may be treated as UBTI to certain United States private pension trusts if we are treated as a "pension-held REIT."
+Notwithstanding the preceding paragraph, however, a portion of our distributions may be treated as UBTI to certain United States private pension trusts if we are treated as a "pension-held REIT."
 We do not anticipate that we will be so treated.
 If we were to become a pension-held REIT, however, special rules would apply to certain United States pension trusts that hold more than 10% of our shares.